New legislation focuses on addressing sharks eating anglers’ catch.

 Shark encounters and depredation events have always been a part of fishing.
 Unfortunately, anglers have observed that shark interactions are becoming more frequent, leading to damage or loss of fish, bait and gear.
 Not only are these interactions frustrating, but also dangerous.
 Due to their growing frequency throughout many parts of the country, especially along the Atlantic coast, the southeastern United States and the western Pacific anglers are demanding attention be brought to the issue.

-In June 2023, legislation was introduced in the U.S. House of Representatives to help mitigate this issue.
-The bill would improve communication and coordination across the fisheries management community on shark depredation, setting a path forward to reduce the frequency of these interactions.
+In January 2025, legislation was reintroduced in the U.S. House of Representatives to help mitigate this issue and improve communication and coordination across the fisheries management community on shark depredation, setting a path forward to reduce the frequency of these interactions.
+It passed the House a few weeks after being introduced.

 What’s The issue

-On June 12, 2023, U.S. Representatives Rob Wittman (R-Va.), Darren Soto (D-Fla.), Garret Graves (R-La.) and Marc Veasey (D-Tex.) introduced the Supporting the Health of Aquatic systems through Research, Knowledge and Enhanced Dialogue (SHARKED) Act (H.R.
-4051) in the U.S. House of Representatives.
+On January 13, 2025 U.S. Representatives Rob Wittman (R-Va.), Darren Soto (D-Fla.), Daniel Webster (R-Fla.) and Marc Veasey (D-Tex.) introduced the Supporting the Health of Aquatic systems through Research, Knowledge and Enhanced Dialogue (SHARKED) Act (HR 207) in the U.S. House of Representatives.
 The bill focuses on shark depredation by establishing a task force comprised of fisheries managers and shark experts responsible for improving coordination and communication across the fisheries management community on shark depredation.
 The task force will identify research priorities and funding opportunities to limit depredation throughout the country.

-The House of Representatives passed the SHARKED Act by unanimous vote on February 6th.
+The House of Representatives quickly passed the SHARKED Act just over a week later on January 22.
 The expedient manner in which this bill moved through committees emphasizes the importance and popularity of containing these encounters.
 We are eagerly awaiting the introduction of a Senate counterpart and we anticipate swift passage in the upper chamber as well.

 Why It Matters